Sep 17, 2020,

 On September 15th and 16th, 2020, more than 40 world leaders from Malaysia, United States, UK, Austria, China, Japan, Turkey, Italy, New Zealand, Vietnam, the Republic of Benin and Singapore convened virtually despite time zone and location differences.
 The speakers reiterated the important role of women in global development and, more specifically, in post-COVID-19 social and economic recovery.
 Over the course of seven hours, world leaders shared can did exchange on the key milestones achieved in gender equality, pointed out existing gaps and room for improvement, and mapped out a new framework for action.

-Hj Mohd Rashid HASNON, Deputy Speaker of Parliament of Malaysia, served as the keynote speaker on the first day.
+Hj Mohd Rashid HASNON, Chairperson of World Women Organization, Deputy Speaker of Parliament of Malaysia, served as the keynote speaker on the first day.
 He said, “Malaysia has made tremendous progress in terms of women’s development, including increasing women in high-level positions.”
 ZHOU Yiping, the Special Envoy and Special Advisor of the World Women Organization and Former Director of the United Nations Office of South-South Cooperation (UNOSSC) and Former Special Envoy of United Nations Secretary General for South-South Cooperation, emphasized that “achieving gender harmony is not only a responsibility, it is also a shared promise of mankind.”
 Sunita Rajakumar, a Global Advisory Board Member of Nottingham University’s School of Business, closed out the first day by stressing “It is essential to find a sustainable balance between women and men.”

 In between the two sessions, two parallel events took place in Beijing and Shanghai to further the dialogue of women’s overall development and actions needed to achieve it.
 Over 532,000 people attended the China special celebration online.